TrivadisPF/platys-modern-data-platform/docker/README.md

 The environment is completly based on docker containers.

-Either use the Virtual Machine image made available in the course, containing a docker installation or provisiong your own Docker environemnt including Docker Compose.
-Find the information for installing [Docker](https://docs.docker.com/install/#supported-platforms) and [Docker Compose](https://docs.docker.com/compose/install/).

-[Here](../00-setup/README.md) you can find the installation of an Virtual Machine in Azure.

 In order to simplify the provisioning, a single docker-compose configuration is used.
 All the necessary software will be provisioned using Docker.

 ## What is the Analytics Platform?